oracle-livelabs/oci/oci-apm-springboot/08-cleanup/cleanup.md

 To delete the workshop setup from your tenancy, follow the steps below.

+1. Run the oci ce (Container Engine) command that you saved in Lab 3, Task 2, step 5.

-1. Remove the application deployment.
+2. Remove the application deployment.

     ``` bash
     <copy>